graph-algorithms/edge-addition-planarity-suite/JOSS/paper.md

 circuit, such as transistors and etchings on a silicon wafer.
 The graph of a circuit must be planar or planarized to eliminate short circuits.

-The open-source software described in this paper provides a highly-performant generalized graph library that also implements state-of-the-art algorithms for planarity-related problems.
+The open source software described in this paper provides a highly performant generalized graph library that also implements state-of-the-art algorithms for planarity-related problems.
 The generalized graph library and planarity-related algorithms are available to C/C++ and Python graph application developers.